Scientific Name

 Fertilizing: Feed once or twice during the growing season with a fertilizer for succulents diluted to half the strength recommended on the label.

 Repotting: You do not need to repot this plant often.
-Repot when you see that the pot becomes too small or shallow.
+Repot it when you see that the pot becomes too small or shallow.
 Use pots with at least one drainage hole at the bottom.

 Learn more at How to Grow and Care for Cotyledon.